reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 #### Accessors

-One special type of function is an accessor, which is a function used to get another value.
+One special type of function prop is an accessor, which is a function used to get another value.
 Think of it as a map a user can give you that tells your chart how to find a piece of information.

-One really common use for accessors is to parse data so your users can pass data in a variety of formats to your chart.
+One really common use for accessors is to parse data.
+Accessors let your users pass you their data in whatever format they have because it tells your chart how to get the information within that structure.
+Take a look:

 ```javascript
 class MyChart {